est357/ca-term/README.md

 ### Misc

 By default it disables line wrap.
-Usual signals are handled but if you, for example, `kill -9` the process you will end up with unwrapped lines in the terminal.
+Usual signals are handled but if you, for example, `kill -9` the process, you will end up with unwrapped lines in the terminal.

 To disable/enable line wrap in your terminal do this:
 ```